marklogic-community/corb2/README.md

 XQUERY-MODULE=/path/to/file/adhoc-transform-module.xqy|ADHOC (xquery module file with full path in the file system)
 URIS-MODULE=adhoc-uris.sjs|ADHOC-JAVASCRIPT (Adhoc JavaScript module in the classpat or current directory)

+### JavaScript Modules
+JavaScript modules are supported with Marklogic 8 and can be used in place of an xquery module.
+However, if returning multiple values (ex: URIS-MODULE), values must be returned as ValueIterator.
+MarkLogic JavaScript API has helper functions to convert Arrays into ValueIterator (xdmp.arrayValues()) and inserting values into another ValueIterator (fn.insertBefore()).

+For example, a simple URIS-MODULE may look like this

+var uris = cts.uris()
+fn.insertBefore(uris,0,uris.count)

+To return URIS\_BATCH\_REF, we can do the following. fn.insertBefore(fn.insertBefore(uris,0,uris.count),0,"batch\-ref")

 ### Encryption
 It is often required to protect the database connection string or password from unauthorized access.
 So, CoRB optionally supports encryption of entire XCC URL or any parts of the XCC URL (if individually specified) such as XCC-PASSWORD.